jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-summon-description"></a>

 ### ✏ Description:
-Spawn unit(s) at the centre of your camera location.
+Spawn unit(s) at the center of the camera.
->Note: A new summoned unit will automatically added to select group.
+>Note: Newly summoned units are automatically added to the selection group.
->Note: To control the summoned units, you will need to enable multi-selection from either the [`alliancecontrolteamselection`](#cmd-alliancecontrolteamselection) command or QA Cheat Menu (`ts`, also use `/ac` if the unit does not belong to you), which will behave like Vikings and Samuro with Illusion Master.
+>Note: To control summoned units, enable multi-selection via the [`alliancecontrolteamselection`](#cmd-alliancecontrolteamselection) command or QA Cheat Menu (`ts`, and also `/ac` if the unit does not belong to you).
+They will behave like Vikings and Samuro with Illusion Master.
->Note: If your hero is Samuro, it will have some weird behavior for multi selection due to Blizzard's implementation of Samuro.
+>Note: If your hero is Samuro, multi-selection may behave unexpectedly due to Blizzard's implementation.

 <a name="cmd-summon-parameters"></a>